jeffz2/Percept_Data_Analysis_App/help.md

 ### 3. Model Data

 An autoregressive (AR) model is used predict the LFP data.
 The model is applied to each patient's neural data with a sliding window of size *n* and a 1 day stride.
-The model can be entirely causal by training on the previous *n*-1 days' of neural data and predicting the last day's neural data.
+The model can be entirely causal by training on the previous *n*-1 days' of neural data and predicting the window's last day of neural data.
 The model can also be applied as a non-causal method where the model is trained on neural data from the days flanking the window's center day and predicting that center day's neural data.

 If an AR(k) model is used, significant lag terms are determined using an *n*-fold cross-validation with a ordinary least square regression model.
 For each fold of the cross-validation, significant lag terms (*p* < 0.05) were recorded.
 If the lag term was significant for more than half the folds, then the lag term was deemed significant.
 The default number of folds is 5.
 Lag terms with more than 50% `nan` values were dropped.